 To say that these are uncertain times is a giant understatement.
 Given all the uncertainty, many professionals are wondering if they should jump ship or stay put and wait out the storm.
-If you’ve been laid off, should you make a big career change or try to re-enter your prior field?
+If you’ve been laid off, should you make a major career change or try to re-enter your prior field?

 Read on to learn about five distinct signs that can indicate you’re ready for a big career change.